 Now if you go back to assembly you should be folder views rather than assembly view.
 Now search for any Microsoft.SqlServer and remove it.
 Once you complete the process just clear the TEMP and reboot the system and try to install it again.

 Now in some cases, you might still get assembly error, in most cases, it’s due to Microsoft .NET 4.0.
-I would recommend to reinstall the .NET Frameworks 4.0 and try to install it again.
-Also, Microsoft Visual C++ 2008 or 2010 might also cause such errors.
+I would recommend reinstalling the .NET Frameworks 4.0 and try to install it again.
+Also, Microsoft Visual C++ might also cause such errors.
 Reinstalling them would be a good idea.

 - Start –> Run –> Regedit